ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 `New-InformationBarrierPolicy -Name "Research-Engineering" -AssignedSegment "Research" -SegmentsAllowed "HR" -State Inactive`

 In this case, Research can communicate only with HR, but HR is not restricted from communicating with other segments.

+With segments and policies defined, Contoso applies the policies.
+Now, Contoso is in compliance with legal and industry requirements.

 ## Related articles